-DTC may discontinue providing its services as depository with respect to the Series I Highway Bonds at any time by giving reasonable notice to the Treasurer.
-Under such circumstances, in the event that a successor depository is not obtained, Series I Highway Bond certificates are required to be printed and delivered.
+DTC may discontinue providing its services as securities depository with respect to the Series J Highway Bonds at any time by giving reasonable notice to Issuer or Trustee.
+Under such circumstances, in the event that a successor securities depository is not obtained, Bond certificates are required to be printed and delivered.
+See Revision of Book Entry System; Replacement Series J Highway Bonds.